matthewthechickenman/dsl-vote-listener/DOCUMENTATION.md

 ## Config

-There are a few options that you can change about the bot.
+There are a few options that you can change about the bot's behaviour.

 ### Vote channel
 This is the channel where the bot will post the vote messages.